jozefmichalmintal/website_connections/README.md

 # website_connections
-# OPINT
-Web crawler tool for seeking sites with the same owner.
+Web crawler tool for seeking sites with the same operator.

 ## instalation